Guitar Fretboard Notes

 Guitar standard tuning

-Not it's time to talk about a bit (just a bit) music theory.
-In western music, the minimum distance between two notes is called half-step (or semitone).
+Now it's time to talk about a bit (just a bit) music theory.
+In Western music, the minimum distance between two notes is called half-step (or semitone).

 A distance of 2 half-steps is called whole step .